 As it relates to aircraft downtime, Aguirre says that the company’s engineers have worked hard to develop installation guidelines for AVANCE systems so that upgrades can be completed as quickly as possible.

 “It’s not a difficult installation in most instances,” he says.
-“For the majority of AVANCE L3 installations, you change the LRU and add some additional I/O, and that’s it.
+“For the majority of AVANCE L3 installations, you simply change the LRU and add some additional I/O, and that’s it.
 In some limited cases, you may also need to change some cabling.
 AVANCE L5 upgrades require a change to the fuselage-mounted antennas to bidirectional units.

 Gogo dealers offering slot programs